 ].
 Volunteer corn is a weed produced by leftover corn grain that is spilled, or not harvested, from the field [2

 ].
 The grain germinates in the field and grows as a weedy pest.
 Volunteer corn seed often overwinters in northern latitude fields and germinates the following spring after tillage or planting operations.
 While in warmer climate fields, volunteer corn can germinate soon after corn harvest and can serve as a year-round host to corn pests such as the corn leaf hopper, Dalbulus maidis

 Volunteer corn first emerged in the literature as a problem weed with the introduction of conservation tillage and no-till practices in the late 1960s and 1970s.
 Prior to the adoption of conservation tillage, corn grain that was not harvested, or was spilled, was often buried deep enough with full tillage practices (moldboard plowing) as to inhibit seed germination.
-Volunteer corn is often documented in the literature as a weed in soybean or other rotated crops (i.e., sugar beets) with corn , but volunteer corn may also have a competitive effect in continuous corn production.
-In either case, volunteer corn can lower crop yields through direct and indirect competition .
+Volunteer corn is often documented in the literature as a weed in soybean or other rotated crops (i.e.

 The goal of this review is to discuss what is known about volunteer corn both prior to and after the introduction of HR crops, and to highlight the gaps in our knowledge about this important weed.